bensheldon/island94-jekyll/_posts/2023-12-19-solid-queue-first-impressions.md

 _Aside: One of the very first comments I got when I launched GoodJob 3 years ago was like "your design assumptions are less than ideal" and then they never replied to any of my follow-ups.
 That sucked!
 This is not that.
 Nothing in Solid Queue is particularly concerning, just different (sometimes better!).
 Kudos to Rosa Gutiérrez and the Solid Queue developers; you're doing great work! 💖_

 **Again, lots of database tables:** GoodJob is easy mode just targeting Postgres, because there are Advisory Locks and lots of Postgres-only niceties.
-I do not envy Solid Queue being multi-database, because it has to implement a bunch of stuff with a coarser tool set.
+I do not envy Solid Queue being multi-database, because it has to implement a bunch of stuff with a coarser toolbox.
 For example, there is a `semaphores` table, which is used for the Concurrency Controls feature (🎉).
 I think the "SOLID" libraries (also Solid Cache) are interesting because they have to implement behavior in a relational database that come for free in in-memory databases (example: TTL/record expiration/purging).

 **Puma Plugin:** TIL.
 Looks nicer and more explicit than GoodJob trying to transparently detect it's in the webserver to run asynchronously